 Administrative writ petitions filed under Code of Civil Procedure, section 1094.5 are reviewed by a superior court judge in the Monterey courthouse.
 The party seeking court review shall address the petition to the presiding judge of the civil division.

 A. Administrative record.

-Parties shall lodge any administrative record, along with an electronic courtesy copy (e.g., on a thumb drive), in electronic format only (e.g., a thumb drive or CD-ROM) in the department in which the matter will be heard, as soon as is practicable after the record has been certified but in no event less than 30 days before the hearing on the merits. at least thirty (30) days before the hearing.
+Parties shall lodge any administrative record, along with an electronic courtesy copy (e.g., on a thumb drive), in the department in which the matter will be heard, at least thirty (30) days before the hearing.